EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control

 \subsection{Architecture Overview}

-As shown in Fig.~2, the proposed EasyUUV framework integrates three components: a composite controller combining an RL policy, a nonlinear A-S-Surface module, and LLM-based adaptation; a parallelized RL training environment with hydrodynamic and thruster modeling; and a Sim2Real deployment pipeline for real-world adaptation.
-The observation vector includes the target attitude, current attitude, and depth offset, while the RL policy outputs deviation commands that the A-S-Surface controller converts into control inputs and PWM signals to drive the thrusters.
+As shown in Fig.~\ref{fig_2}, the proposed EasyUUV framework consists of three tightly coupled components: a composite control architecture, a parallelized RL training environment, and a Sim2Real deployment pipeline.
+Specifically, the composite controller integrates an RL policy, a nonlinear A-S-Surface controller, and an LLM-based adaptation module, enabling both learning-driven decision-making and structured stability enforcement.
+The parallelized simulation environment incorporates hydrodynamic effects and thruster models to support efficient data generation and policy training, while the Sim2Real deployment pipeline transfers the trained policy to real UUV platforms and supports online adaptation during operation.
+The RL policy takes the target attitude, current estimated attitude, and depth offset as observations, and outputs deviation commands that are subsequently transformed by the A-S-Surface controller into low-level control inputs and PWM signals for the thrusters.

-The RL policy is trained in a high-fidelity simulation built on NVIDIA Isaac Lab with MuJoCo-based hydrodynamics \cite{24}, where domain randomization (DR) over parameters such as COB–COM offsets \cite{12} and thruster nonlinearities improves generalization, and GPU acceleration ensures rapid convergence.
-After training, the policy is deployed directly to real UUVs without fine-tuning, while at runtime a multimodal LLM agent enhances adaptability by adjusting controller parameters in real time based on visual dynamics and textual sensor feedback, ensuring robust zero-shot transfer and reliable performance in diverse underwater conditions.